Elizabeth King (artist): Writing

 King has written extensively about automatons and other concerns related to her art.
 Leah Ollman described her book, Attention’s Loop (A Sculptor’s Reverie on the Coexistence of Substance and Spirit) (1999), as an intellectual, sensual and practical chronicle of the conception and creation of her work that "braids together philosophical and phenomenological musings with anecdotes, childhood memories, studio notes, fairy tales and legends."
 Her sculpture Pupil is the book's main visual subject, depicted in photographs by Katherine Wetzel that explore representation and deception, and artificial and human.

-King is co-writing a second book, with clockmaker and conservator W. David Todd, Miracles and Machines: A Sixteenth-Century Automaton and Its Legend (Getty Publications, 2023), a study of a Renaissance automaton in the Smithsonian Institution collection and the legend behind it.
-The automaton is the subject of a shorter essay, "Perpetual Devotion: A Sixteenth-Century Machine That Prays," that appears in the book Genesis Redux: Essays in the History and Philosophy of Artificial Life (2007).
+King's second book, written with clockmaker and conservator W. David Todd and entailing more than 20 years of research, is a detailed history of a Renaissance automaton and seven contemporary artificial figures, titled Miracles and Machines: A Sixteenth-Century Automaton and Its Legend (2023).
+The book's main subject is a 16", carved automaton in the Smithsonian Institution collection commonly known as "The Monk"—according to legend, a depiction of the Spanish Franciscan friar and saint Diego de Alcalá, whose preserved remains were allegedly involved in a miracle at the court of Phillip II of Spain.
+The figure has been attributed to the workshop of the clockmaker Juanelo Turriano; when wound, it walks a slow seven-point path, prays and waves a cross, beats its chest, shifts its gaze and lifts the cross to its lips to kiss it.
+The book dissects the figure, its parts and mechanisms, and the other automata and their connections to magic and mathematics, faith and technology, and the restoration of life, in the past and present.
+The monk is also the subject of a shorter essay, "Perpetual Devotion: A Sixteenth-Century Machine That Prays," that appears in the book Genesis Redux: Essays in the History and Philosophy of Artificial Life (2007).